 You can claim a first home vacant land concession for transfer duty when acquiring vacant land to build your first home, if you meet certain requirements.

 The first home vacant land concession only applies to vacant land valued under $400,000 and can save you up to $7,175.

 To be eligible for a first home vacant land concession when you buy or acquire vacant land, you must:

-- have never claimed the first home vacant land concession before
+- have never claimed the first home vacant land concession on another project

 - have never held an interest in a residence anywhere in Australia or overseas